helix-foundation/currency/contracts/governance/README.md

 Indicates the end of an inflation/deflation vote, and acts as a permanent record of an outcome.

+###### NewInflationMultiplier
+Attributes:
+  - `inflationMultiplier` (uint256) - the inflation multiplier for the newly accepted proposal.

+Indicates the inflation multiplier for the newly accepted proposal.

 ##### updateStage
 Arguments: none